radxtools/collageradiomics/README.md

 [1] Prasanna, P., Tiwari, P., & Madabhushi, A. (2016).
 Co-occurrence of Local Anisotropic Gradient Orientations (CoLlAGe): A new radiomics descriptor.
 Scientific Reports, 6:37241.

 Please report any issues or feature requests via the [Issues](https://github.com/ccipd/collageradiomics/issues) tab

+Additional information can be found on the [BrIC Lab](http://bric-lab.com) website.